Sumeet87-cyber/Cryptography-Application-Security/README.md

 This project focuses on identifying hidden vulnerabilities within HTML files in two separate lab environments.
 The tasks simulate real-world Capture The Flag (CTF) challenges and web-based security assessments where the objective is to analyze source code, detect hidden clues, and uncover flags.
 The project is divided into Lab 1 and Lab 2, each using extracted folders containing multiple HTML documents arranged across different levels.

-📁 Lab 1 — HTML Source Code Vulnerability Discovery
+📁 Lab 1 — HTML Source Code Vulnerability Discovery.

 In Lab 1, the extracted project folder contains two directories: “Topic 2 Lab 2” and “ctf.”
 The initial task is performed inside the Topic 2 Lab 2 directory.
 The objective is to manually inspect HTML files to locate hidden vulnerabilities or embedded flags.